CTlanston/Bigdata/AWS/HBase and Neo4j/HBase Caution Steps.md

 Add inbound rule in cluster:
 EC2 security groups (firewall) add type:SSH source:My IP

-2.Connect to the master node using SSH: download the Key pairs use Puttygen transform ppk to ppm click DNS, copy the code and modify and ru: e.g. ssh -i ~/mykeypair.pem hadoop @ ec2-54-204-249-123.compute-1.amazonaws.com
+2.Connect to the master node using SSH: download the Key pairs use Puttygen transform ppk to ppm click DNS, copy the code and modify and run: e.g.  ssh -i ~/mykeypair.pem hadoop @ ec2-54-204-249-123.compute-1.amazonaws.com

 3.launch HBase shell and use command link:Using the HBase shell - Amazon EMR